 Stretch out your legs – you made it to Singapore!
 Queue up for a taxi (avoid the fancy looking Mercedes cars if you want to pay reasonable prices for this ride!) or hop on a public bus to be found at all terminals if you are on a budget during your travels in Singapore.

-Kickstart your visit at this Singapore institution.
+Kickstart your visit at this Singapore institution and say hi to the best brunch place in Singapore!
 The café concept and coffee roaster has been looking after coffee addicts and brunch enthusiasts since 2013.
 Offering a large all-day wholesome menu paired with an extensive coffee selection brewed at their custom designed espresso machine, makes it the perfect first stop to fuel up for a long day of exploring Singapore ahead!

 Our menu favourites at Common Man Roasters in Singapore: The Turkish Breakfast, Phyllo-wrapped soft-boiled organic egg, crispy feta, fresh cucumber & tomatoes, olives & hummus with pita bread.
 Common Man Fluffy Pancakes, with caramelized banana, walnuts, berry coulis and salted caramel sauce.

-11.30m – 5pm: Join a Hop On Hop Off City Tour on your Singapore layover
+11.30m – 5pm – MUST DO IN SINGAPORE No. 2: Join a Hop On Hop Off City Tour on your Singapore layover

 Without a doubt, the most efficient way of seeing the “highlights” version of Singapore when you’re time poor, is to hop on a hop-on-hop off bus tour.
 The world’s only island city-state is a mere 278 square miles; meaning it’s small, compact and possible to get a glimpse into what Singapore has to offer in a relatively short period of time.